Christopher Isherwood: Life in the United States

 While living in Hollywood, California, Isherwood befriended Truman Capote, an up-and-coming young writer who would be influenced by Isherwood's Berlin Stories, most specifically in the traces of the story "Sally Bowles" that surface in Capote's famed novella Breakfast at Tiffany's.

 Isherwood also befriended Dodie Smith, a British novelist and playwright who had also moved to California, and who became one of the few people to whom Isherwood showed his work in progress.

 Isherwood considered becoming an American citizen in 1945 but balked at taking an oath that included the statement that he would defend the country.
 The next year he applied for citizenship and answered questions honestly, saying he would accept non-combatant duties like loading ships with food.
 The fact that he had volunteered for service with the Medical Corps also helped.
 At the naturalisation ceremony, he found he was required to swear to defend the nation and decided to take the oath since he had already stated his objections and reservations.
 He became an American citizen on 8 November 1946.

 He began living with the photographer William "Bill" Caskey.
 In 1947, the two traveled to South America.
 Isherwood wrote the prose and Caskey took the photographs for a 1949 book about their journey entitled The Condor and the Cows.
+In a 1949 letter to Gore Vidal, Isherwood discussed gay relationships like his own: